What is special about United Airlines?

 Size and Reach As a mainline, the United company possesses more than 300 planes, with the potential to carry tens of thousands of passengers daily to the offered destinations on six continents.
 This vast network of routes enables United to provide access to and from any destination within the United States and many other strategic international cities in Asia, Europe, and Latin America.
 The vast network allows United to take its customers directly to more places than many other airlines can offer because of United’s size.

 Premium Cabins United provides business-class seating on many of its international and transatlantic aircraft.
-This comprises the Polaris business class, which entails a premium business class with all aisle access, fully flat beds in business class, on-demand dining services, and Polaris business amenity kits.
-At many flights, United also has first-class seats in separate small sections at the cockpit with recliner pod-like seats.
-For those who wish to have a better travel experience with United Airlines, they can book these preferred seats, or they are only offered to mid- and higher-tier elites in United Airlines’ MileagePlus program.
+This comprises the Polaris business class, which entails a premium business class with all-aisle access, fully flat beds in business class, on-demand dining services, and Polaris business amenity kits.
+On many flights, United also has first-class seats in separate small sections at the cockpit with recliner pod-like seats.
+Those who wish to have a better travel experience with United Airlines can book these preferred seats, or they are only offered to mid- and higher-tier elites in United Airlines’ MileagePlus program.

 Economy Plus and Basic Economy are two of the low-cost fare types that Delta Air Lines offers to passengers.
 On the other extreme, United was among the earliest carriers to introduce what it referred to as Economy Plus seating as part of its efforts to offer a better experience in the economy cabin.
 For a little more charge or reward of the elite status, the coach passengers can access the zone with more leg space in front of the economy class cabins.
 United has also copied the strategy of unbundling the economy product by offering what they called basic economy fares.
 It gives customers the bare minimum of getting them from one place to another at the cheapest possible cost without the basic comfort of pre-booking a seat and changing flights.